Manage Your Future Pt. 2: Investing in Commercial Real Estate

-After commercial real estate values plummeted with the recession in 2008, savvy investors found opportunity in the bad market news.
+After commercial real estate values plummeted with the recession in 2008, savvy investors found opportunities in the bad market news.
 Some financial institutions cited a decrease in values of 11 percent or more – the sharpest drop in 25 years.
-Now real estate on the whole is in recovery mode, but bargains are still available.
+Now real estate, on the whole, is in recovery mode, but bargains are still available.
 Finding prime opportunities takes a hunter mentality.
 With the potential of greater gain also comes greater risk.
 Unearthing the sweet spots in commercial real estate requires attention to market variables, due diligence, and solid partnerships.

 Commercial Real Estate Investing

-Location, location, location – The location of any property can be “hot” or “not,” making consumer interest a fleeting proposition.
-Residential neighborhoods are established nearly from the get-go because of proximity of schools, parks, transit access, businesses, entertainment venues and such.
+Location, location, location – The location of any property can be “hot” or “not,” making consumers interest a fleeting proposition.
+Residential neighborhoods are established nearly from the get-go because of the proximity of schools, parks, transit access, businesses, entertainment venues, and such.
 Commercial property isn’t always as predictable.
-It is critical to the investor to know the market.
+It is critical for the investor to know the market.
 Buyers should develop neighborhood farming tactics.
 Network, cultivate leads, evaluate the radius of vacancies, and monitor the local news and reports for business relocations.
 The right time and right place can mean scoring a great opportunity.

 Market Slumps – Prospectors can invest so heavily in real estate their liquidity becomes too fragile.
 It takes money to buy, sell and maintain commercial investments.
-In a soft market with abundant bargains, it can be tempting for forget the cost of turn.
+In a soft market with abundant bargains, it can be tempting to forget the cost of a turn.
 While property presents a sure asset to sell in the event an infusion of cash becomes necessary, successful investors will exercise caution to keep their ledger in balance.
-It is better to find the motivated seller than to become the motivated seller.
+It is better to find a motivated seller than to become a motivated seller.

 In addition to the risks identified, the investor must understand the differences in the valuation of commercial property.
 It is essential that potential property owners know their limits, develop a viable exit strategy and consult experts to evaluate all the real estate metrics.